Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 ### Current limitations

-* Non-default value of `epochSize` (current default is 80) break staking rewards - see [this issue](https://github.com/mlabs-haskell/plutip/issues/149) for more info. `slotLength` can be changed without any problems.
+* Non-default values of `epochSize` (current default is 80) break staking rewards - see [this issue](https://github.com/mlabs-haskell/plutip/issues/149) for more info. `slotLength` can be changed without any problems.

 ## Using addresses with staking key components